Battling Aging and Disease? Enlist Dark Chocolate Antioxidants

 Flavonoids in dark chocolate help the body to process blood sugar more rapidly.
 This may help prevent diabetes.

-Click here for more information about dark chocolate and diabetes.
+More information about dark chocolate and diabetes.

 Red Wine, Green Tea or Cocoa?

-Drink cocoa to get the most antioxidant power per sip.
 Cocoa made with natural cocoa powder has twice the antioxidants of red wine and three times that of green tea.

 Best Choice

-Natural cocoa powder has the most antioxidant power because it contains more cocoa solids and less fat than other types of chocolate.
-It's versatile, making it a good way to boost your flavonoid intake.
+It has the most antioxidant power because it contains more cocoa solids and less fat than other types of chocolate.

 Dark Chocolate Antioxidant Absorption Hindered by Milk?